IRHPC/irhpc.github.io/docs/hardware/01_partitions.md

 scontrol show partition <partition-name>
 ```

-In total there are 4736 cores available, including 8 Nvidia A100 Tesla GPU cards.
-Elja
+The login and control nodes of Elja
-hosts two compute clusters: HPC and HTC-Mimir.
+host two compute clusters: HPC-Elja and HTC-Mimir.
+Partitions and groups
+are used to separate the two.

-### HPC : Available Partitions / Compute Nodes
+### HPC-Elja : Available Partitions / Compute Nodes

 | Count |  Name | Cores/Node | Memory/Node (Gib) | Features        |
 |-------|----------|------------|-------------------|-----------------|